Waipapa Taumata Rau course

 What is a WTR course?

-Your WTR core course contains foundational knowledge and essential skills designed to support you succeed in your undergraduate study and beyond.
+Your WTR course contains foundational knowledge and essential skills designed to help you succeed in your undergraduate study and beyond.

 All courses introduce you to key elements of our Graduate Profile, which aspires to educate future scholars, global citizens, innovators and leaders.
 It introduces you to foundational faculty-specific knowledge systems and knowledge of place, central elements of the profile.
 Designed to support you into university life, all WTR courses teach essential skills to students in their first year of study.